 And Finally…The North-South Divide

 The youth of Vietnam are much less-likely to prejudge foreigners than their parents.
 However anyone 50 years of age or older remembers the Vietnam War and, if they are from the north, almost assuredly lost some family members to south.
 Or in other words, because of America.
 I have several elders blatantly express — most often via hand gestures because they couldn’t speak English — their dislike of America.
-I was not ill-treated because of it, these gentlemen would continue to sit with me, pour me tea and pass the tobacco pipe my way.
+I was not ill-treated because of it, these gentlemen continued to sit with me.
+They kept pouring me tea and passing the tobacco pipe my way.
 However it was clear that they still harbored a grudge against America’s involvement in their personal affairs.
 And honestly, had I been in their shoes, I probably would have too.

 I am not saying do not visit Vietnam.
 I just want to warn you of the type of treatment you can expect.
-Many people still enjoy that country and I have some wonderful friends there who are very disappointed that I had such negative experiences during my three months there.
+Many people still enjoy that country.
+I have some wonderful friends in Vietnam who are very disappointed that I had such negative experiences during my three months there.
 But it isn’t just me.
 Many other bloggers have written similar things about Vietnam as well.